Zulma R. Toro

-Zulma R. Toro is an American engineer and academic administrator who has served as the president of Central Connecticut State University since January 2017.
+Zulma R. Toro is an American engineer and academic administrator who has served as the president of Central Connecticut State University from January 2017 to September 2026.

 Early life and education

 Toro was born and raised in Puerto Rico.

 She earned a Bachelor of Science degree in industrial engineering from the University of Puerto Rico, followed by a Master of Science in industrial and operations engineering from the University of Michigan.
 Toro then earned a Ph.D. in industrial and systems engineering from Georgia Tech.

 Career

 Prior to joining CCSU, Toro served as the executive vice chancellor and provost of the University of Arkansas at Little Rock, Dean of the Wichita State University College of Engineering, Dean of the Tagliatela College of Engineering at the University of New Haven, and chancellor of the University of Puerto Rico at Mayagüez where she was removed after 20 months in that position by the president of the university after a strike that lasted two weeks.
 During the strike, which was started by the faculty and students, the school was closed.